Kyle Isbel Preview, Player Props: Royals vs. Pirates

 Kyle Isbel At The Plate

-- Isbel has 18 doubles, a triple, five home runs and 10 walks while hitting .241.
+- Isbel has 18 doubles, a triple, five home runs and 10 walks while batting .238.

+- Isbel has picked up a hit in 56.2% of his 73 games this year, with at least two hits in 20.5% of them.

-- He has hit a long ball in five games this season (6.9%), leaving the park in 2% of his plate appearances.
+- He has hit a long ball in 6.8% of his games this season, and 1.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.